Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 ## Overview

-In this tutorial, we are going to set up a "Hello World" development environment.
+In this tutorial,  we're going to set up a "Hello World" development environment.
 We are going to deploy a full stack of the core blockchain and connect the Web UI to the blockchain.
 By the end of the tutorial, you will be able to:

 - Send confidential transactions
 - Get a ready-to-hack version of Phala Network for building your own confidential Dapps